-- You can report a non-injury collision online when it has occurred in the Humberside Police area.
+- You can report a collision online when it has occurred in the Humberside Police area.
 The collision needs to have occurred on a road or in a public place where there was damage to another person’s property.
-You can report a non-injury collision online here
+You can report a collision online here

 - Rural Crime - See It, Recognise It, Report It! - It is not always easy to distinguish between legal and illegal activity.
 For information on the types of rural crime, how to identify it and what information to collect when reporting CLICK HERE